-As one of the most popular tourist towns in Italy, Florence has plenty to offer in terms of history and culture.
+As one of Italy’s most popular tourist towns, Florence has plenty to offer in terms of history and culture.
 However, its prime location in the heart of the country also makes it a great jumping-off point for exploring the area around Tuscany.
 From romantic villages to stunning villas, there are a seemingly endless number of places to visit on a day trip from Florence.

 What are the Best Day Trips from Florence?